smogon/pokemon-showdown/logs/logging.md

-Showdown Logging
+Pokemon Showdown Logging
 ========================================================================

-This is the Showdown log directory.
+This is the Pokemon Showdown log directory.

-By default, no battles are logged!

-Showdown will only log rated battles in a format if you create a subdirectory in here (`logs/`) named with that format's name in lowercase (spaces and punctuation stripped).
+Pokemon Showdown will log rated battles in each format, but not unrated battles.
+There is currently no config option to log unrated battles.
+Battle logs are placed under a subdirectory for each month (e.g. `2013-02`).

+Moderator actions are logged to `modlog.txt`.

+If the server or the simulator process crashes, a stack trace will usually be logged to `errors.txt`.

+By default, Pokemon Showdown does not log the lobby.
+However, you can enable logging of the lobby by setting the `loglobby` option in `config.js`.
+If you enable lobby logging, lobby logs are written to a subdirectory named `lobby`.